 My tips are:

-- drink stay away from any cream based desserts
+- stay away from any cream based desserts

-- always eat freshly cooked food from a restaurant with a running water supply
+- always eat freshly cooked food from a restaurant which has good facilities including a running water supply

 - drink water from a bottle which is sealed and opened in front of you